 Top 8 Pieces of Workplace Legislation

-Safe workplaces are productive workplaces, and as an employer, you need to know the health and safety legislation that applies to your business and make sure that it is implemented.
+Safe workplaces are productive workplaces, and as an employer, you need to know what legislation applies to your business and make sure that it is implemented.

-If you don’t, you may be liable for prosecution, and if there is a serious breach of regulations that leads to injury or death, it could have serious implications for your business and those responsible for running it.
+If you don’t address health and safety at work, you may be liable for prosecution, and if there is a serious breach of regulations that leads to injury or death, it could have serious implications for your business and those responsible for running it.

 Below is an outline of the most important pieces of workplace legislation you need to know about.